US STOCKS-Futures flat ahead of short session

 is nearing an agreement to acquire Johnson & Johnson's

-said Monday, in a deal expected to be worth around $4 billion.
+with the matter said on Monday, in a deal expected to be worth

 with top state prosecutors on Monday to address their concerns